WimDeMeester/SolarEclipseWorkbench/README.md

 - Nikon DSC D3400: 1 picture every three seconds

 It is possible to take pictures in burst mode.
 The speed is limited by the speed of the camera (and card).

+### Reference moments

+The reference moments of the eclipse that used in the scripts are:
+  - C1: first contact
+  - C2: second contact
+  - MAX: maximum eclipse
+  - C3: third contact
+  - C4: fourth contact
+  - SUNRISE: sunrise
+  - SUNSET: sunset
+  - LAST: Reference the time to the last command in the script.

 ### Commands